projectcalico/calico/master/security/protect-hosts.md

 #### Host endpoints

 Each host has one or more network interfaces that it uses to communicate externally.
 You can use Calico network policy to secure these interfaces (called host endpoints).
-Calico network policy for hosts can have labels, and they work the same as labels on workload endpoints.
-The security rules are flexible so workloads and host endpoints can refer to each other using label selectors.
+Calico host endpoints can have labels, and they work the same as labels on workload endpoints.
+The network policy rules can apply to both workload and host endpoints using label selectors.

 #### Failsafe rules